amirgrunhaus/fpl_model/README.md

 This repository contains a set of models built for Fantasy Premier League (FPL):
 - [draft_picks.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/draft_picks.ipynb): this notebook contains a model that optimizes the draft player-selection process by ranking the best player picks per draft round.
 For every draft round, the algorithm ranks 10 players per round (for a 10-manager league), based on statistics from the 2021-22 season.
 The model also returns ideal FPL Draft teams for every used statistic.

-- [pl_predictions.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/pl_predictions.ipynb): this notebook contains a ML Linear Multiple Regression model that predicts how many points a player will score for a specific gameweek during the 2022-23 PL Season based on data dating back to the 2020-21 PL Season.
+- [pl_predictions_linear_regression.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/pl_predictions_linear_regression.ipynb): this notebook contains a ML Linear Multiple Regression model that predicts how many points a player will score for a specific gameweek during the 2022-23 PL Season based on data dating back to the 2020-21 PL Season.
+The model also recommends an ideal team for the upcoming gameweek based on predicted total points. **THIS MODEL WAS DISCONTINUED.**

+- [pl_predictions_linear_regression.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/pl_predictions_random_forest.ipynb): this notebook contains a ML Random Forest model that predicts how many points a player will score for a specific gameweek during the 2022-23 PL Season based on data dating back to the 2020-21 PL Season.
 The model also recommends an ideal team for the upcoming gameweek based on predicted total points.

 - [fantasy_ideal_team.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/fantasy_ideal_team.ipynb): this notebook contains a model that creates 3 ideal FPL teams.
 The teams are based on each player's last season total points, PP90min (points scored per 90min played), and ROI (Return on Investment - how many points the player returned for every £1 invested in them).

 Supporting notebook:
-- [data_update.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/data_update.ipynb): this notebook updates the training data weekly for the gameweek points prediction model.
+- [data_update.ipynb](https://github.com/amirgrunhaus/fpl_model/blob/main/data_update.ipynb): this notebook updates the training data weekly for the prediction models.

 In the [data directory](https://github.com/amirgrunhaus/fpl_model/tree/main/Data), you can find the following data:
 - **Player data for each gameweek since the 2016-17 PL season** - one folder with various csv files for each season (credits to [vaastav](https://github.com/vaastav/Fantasy-Premier-League) for scraping data from the FPL site every week).